canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.rst

 - ``static``
 - ``templates``

-To change this, the following snippet needs to be added to the ``rockcraft.yaml``:
+To change this list, add the following snippet to the ``rockcraft.yaml``:

 .. tabs::